 Similarly, many teams don’t retain the same rating throughout their therapy animal career.
 It’s common for newer teams to receive Predictable ratings initially, but receive Complex ratings as they grow in experience.
 However, new teams do not automatically receive Predictable ratings—many teams do receive a Complex rating at their first evaluation.
 On the other hand, experienced teams who have received Complex ratings and visited in complex settings for years may receive a Predictable rating as the animal ages and no longer thrives in higher activity environments.

 This capacity for change and the impact it can have on a team’s visiting ability is why Pet Partners requires our therapy animal teams to re-evaluate every two years.
-We recognize that a team’s abilities or an animal’s desire to visit might shift, and we want to ensure that every Pet Partners team is able to visit safely.
+We recognize that a team’s abilities or an animal’s interest and activity around visiting might shift, and we want to ensure that every Pet Partners team is able to visit safely.
 Regular evaluation of their skills and aptitude helps ensure safe and enjoyable visits for everyone.

 For our teams, we have additional resources available in our Resource Library; log in to your Volunteer Center account to view this information.
 You can also find more information about team ratings and facility settings in the Pet Partners Handler Guide.

 For facilities, we have a resource to help guide you in applying team ratings.
 You might also wish to download our Facility Toolkit for more information on setting up and managing a therapy animal visiting program.